zeeshanalamkhan/config-repo/README.md

 # config-repo

-externalizing spring boot properties, and working this them using Spring Cloud Config
+externalizing spring boot properties, and working with them using Spring Cloud Config